devcontainers/spec/proposals/devcontainer-features-distribution.md

 To aid in feature authorship, or in instances where a feature should not be published externally, individual features can be referenced locally from the project's file tree.

-A feature can be referenced directly in a user's [`devcontainer.json`](/docs/specs/devcontainer-reference.md#devcontainerjson) by relative path _inside_ the project root directory, or a subdirectory of the project root.
-Note that the project root directory is indicated by the required `--workspace-folder <...>` parameter.
+A local feature is referenced in a user's [`devcontainer.json`](/docs/specs/devcontainer-reference.md#devcontainerjson) by relative path.
+A local feature is always referenced relative to the project root.

-A local feature may not be referenced outside of the project directory (`../` is not allowed), nor is an absolute path allowed.
+A local feature may not be referenced outside of the project's root directory (`../` is not allowed), nor is an absolute path allowed.

 The provided relative path is a path to the folder containing the feature's `devcontainer-feature.json` and `install.sh` file.